MapsPeople/docs/src/content/getting-started/android/v4/new-project.md

 * Android Development
 * Google Maps Android API

 You can get started in two ways, either by reviewing and modifying the [basic example](#basic-example) or do the [clean setup](#setup-mapsindoors).
-We recommend following the basic example.
+The clean setup is only written for google maps, and we do recommend following the basic example

 ## Basic Example